hitchyjs/odem/doc/guides/defining-models.md

 * **hooks** provides lists of functions to be registered as handlers for a limited set of life cycle event.

-* **indices** contains definition of indices for improving performance on finding and sorting instances.

 Either part is described in detail below.

 ### Actual Properties